-Mohair Plush Paper Weight Eye Glass Holder Pattern
+Mohair or Plush Paper Weight or Eye Glass Holder PATTERN by Purely Neysa

 Plush Elephant with Dreamy Eyes

 Large Plush Stuffed Animals and Birth of the British Bear